Frances Metcalfe first learnt to read music at the age of four. She is now a retired peripatetic music teacher specialising in the violin.

 Red Priest: Gypsy Baroque Fantasy.
 Inspiring and Irreverent

 A False Start?
 A Schoolchild's First Experience of the Recorder

 Descant recorders have traditionally been handed out in year three classrooms as a supposedly serious introduction to the world of music.
 For some inexplicable reason it’s viewed as easy to learn.
 Really?
 Is any member of the woodwind family an easy touch?

 How many of those rowdy children improve beyond deafening all within the school boundary?
 Why would they want to?
 After all, it’s only a thin piece of plastic with a few holes in it.
 Holes which, more often than not, failed to be fully covered by little fingers to prevent an inevitable screech.
-What a pity the infinitely preferable but more expensive wooden recorder which would both mellow the high pitched cacophony and demonstrate the true beauty of tone isn’t made available to beginners.
+What a pity the infinitely preferable but more expensive wooden recorder isn’t made available to beginners.
+That would both mellow the high-pitched cacophony and demonstrate the true beauty of tone.
 Asking for trouble from the start, I’d say.
 Where’s the incentive to squeak beyond the first phrase of Three Blind Mice?